domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There's no such thing as a synonym.
 No two words are exact synonyms.
 No two words are the same. --S.M. (personal conversation)

-If you love something, give it away. --Conor Oberst, American Singer-songwriter (& lead singer of rock band "Bright Eyes")
+If you love something, give it away. --Conor Oberst, American Singer-songwriter (Lead Singer of Rock Band "Bright Eyes")

-I'm happy just because I found out I'm really no one. --Conor Oberst, American Singer-songwriter (& lead singer of rock band "Bright Eyes")
+I'm happy just because I found out I'm really no one. --Conor Oberst, American Singer-songwriter (Lead Singer of Rock Band "Bright Eyes")

 Freedom fighters don't always win, but they're always right. --Molly Ivins, American Columnist